 Online Advance Ticketing

-This year, we introduce the new online advance ticketing process!
+This year is our second year of the online advance ticketing process!
 No more standing in lines each morning of convention: instead, you will request your classes online in the weeks before Convention.
 Also before Convention, classes will be assigned to attendees, and you will be able to see a personalized class schedule on this very website well before Convention!
 A hard copy of your schedule will also be available at the convention itself.
-Here's how it works.

 The process of registration for the convention and signups to teach classes work the same way they always have; there are separate forms to register for Convention and to sign up to teach on Saturday, Sunday, and Monday.